vjovanov/actormig/actor-migration.md

       }
     }

 2. When `act` is in the form of the simple `loop` with a nested react use the following pattern.
 * Patterns: loop-react, code-loop-react, code-loop-react-react, same with reactWithin

+TODO
 reactWithin(500) {
   case TIMEOUT =>
   case Msg =>